What makes a link in your supply chain “agile?”

 Is your roll forming services supplier a growing company, or an aging company?
 Does it “find a way” to thrive, or are you the one doing most of the legwork to keep your chain strong?

 Your busy schedule depends on a sturdy roll forming supply chain.
-Here’s how to know when a roll forming company is truly accommodating your needs … or simply watching its bank account.
+Here’s how to know when a roll forming company is truly accommodating your needs or simply eyeing its profits.

 This isn’t a comprehensive list, but here are six strong examples of what an “agile” roll former can do productivity-wise vs. a lumbering giant: